OpenSPP/documentation/docs/glossary.rst

    One-stop shops/service centers
        One form of “integrated service provision” whereby all :term:`services<services>` are co-located, so the client needs to go to only one place for support.
-In some cases, these may be for both labor and social :term:`benefits<benefits>` and :term:`services<services>` together.
-In other cases, they may be for labor :term:`services<services>` separately (e.g., job centers).
-Other modalities combine social and health :term:`benefits<benefits>` and :term:`services<services>` (such as the “department of health and human :term:`services<services>`” that is common in the United States and Australia).
+In some cases, these may be for both labor and social :term:`benefits<benefits>` and services together.
+In other cases, they may be for labor services separately (e.g., job centers).
+Other modalities combine social and health benefits and services (such as the “department of health and human services” that is common in the United States and Australia).

        | 🇫🇷 Guichets uniques/centres de services
        | 🇪🇸 Ventanillas únicas/centros de servicios integrados